 In preparation for manufacturing of GMP material, meaning production of the antigen(s) and their formulation, the assays used for quality control and the Critical Process Parameters (CPP) must be qualified.
-The list of parameters that needs to be tested to release a product batch is confirmed and recorded in the BoT.
+The list of parameters that needs to be tested to release a product batch is confirmed and recorded in the Bill of Testing.
 Beyond this point the Product Specifications cannot be changed outside the original ranges without having major consequences (except for the excipients).

 The material used for the toxicity study is produced according to cGMP or equivalent to GMP and must be characterised and released accordingly.
 The Phase I material is also produced and released.

-At the end of this pre-clinical development, a detailed report presents the production process with a rationale for each specified step and data.
+At the end of the pre-clinical development, a detailed report presents the production process with a rationale for each specified step and data.
 The standardised production process is also described in concept documents (standard procedures and production protocols).
 From this point, the process is fixed and can be transferred to Manufacturing and documents used for Tech transfer.